kevinhughes27/kevinandsam.travel/blog/2018-07-30-in-bruges/index.md

   <img src="astridpark.jpg"/>
 </figure>

-Before we left I checked around for the alcoves but they were no where to be seen, but maybe that's the point. *Are you sure this is the right word, 'alcoves'?*
+Before we left I checked around for the alcoves but they were no where to be seen - maybe that's the point. *Are you sure this is the right word, 'alcoves'?*